Coaching Services

 - Therapy

-- Focuses on Present and Past issues
+- Tends to focus on Present and Past issues

 - Explore underlying causes of symptoms or behaviors.
 Addresses trauma.